 A small disclaimer: I have only played the single-player mode.
 I have no idea how’s the co-op mode.

 You choose between Iron Man or X-O Manowar and have to go through several levels and face down several villains from both comic’s universes.
-You go through 7 areas divided in about 3 levels for each area with most of them with a boss (always a supervillain from either comic) at the end of each level.
+You go through 7 areas divided into about 3 levels for each area with most of them with a boss (always a supervillain from either comic) at the end of each level.

-Both heroes control more or less the same; with a melee attack (2 for Iron Man and a energy sword attack for X-O), a ranged attack, a recharge attack that spends one weapon bar and temporary flight (by pressing jump twice).
+Both heroes control more or less the same; with a melee attack (2 for Iron Man and an energy sword attack for X-O), a ranged attack, a recharged attack that spends one weapon bar and temporary flight (by pressing jump twice).
 Although both characters move at the same speed, X-O has a little more trouble dodging attacks because it uses a bigger sprite (but he can block attacks).

 Surprisingly, the melee attacks are more powerful than the ranged attacks, even after fully upgrading them.
 But at full power, you can even get a seeking attack that automatically targets the nearest enemies, which can be very useful.

-And although you can only move in 4 directions, there’s a background plane from which enemies can came from but luckily both heroes have an attack that targets specifically the background.
+And although you can only move in 4 directions, there’s a background plane from which enemies can come from but luckily both heroes have an attack that targets specifically the background.
 You can even blow up background objects to get upgrades and health items.